HosseinKarami/products-showcase/README.md

 **API Endpoint Format**: `https://{your-store}.myshopify.com/admin/api/2025-10/graphql.json`
 (The API version `2025-10` may be updated in future plugin releases to maintain compatibility)

+> [!NOTE]
+> The domain `shop.example.com` may appear in the plugin as a placeholder fallback when no store is configured.
+This is a non-functional example domain—you must configure your actual Shopify store URL in Settings → Shopify Products for the plugin to work.

 ## 🚀 Installation

 ### Standard Installation